Asiana Treks

 Suppose you have extra days in Nepal after the Trek.
 In that case, we can arrange a tour, overnight stay at Nagarkot Balthali or any other place around Kathmandu and Chitwan, jungle safari, paragliding, rafting, canyoning, or other treks.
 Do not hesitate to Inform us.
 We will create the best for you.

-Tipping is appreciated in Nepali culture and reflects the quality of service provided.
+Graduate or tipping is appreciated in Nepali culture and reflects the quality of service provided.
 You decide how much to tip, but we recommend tipping as a group at the end of the trip.

 End of Trek: